Violent Crime Defense

 If an incidence of assault is aggravated, it means there are additional factors that made the crime more severe, including using weapons or having a previous history of assault.
 In Hot Springs, aggravated assault is a Class D felony.
 This means that offenders could spend up to six years in prison and need to pay up to $10,000 in fines.

 Violent crime charges can be immensely intimidating for those accused.
 However, working with a criminal defense attorney may help prevent you from facing extensive jail time and reduce the negative impact a conviction can have on your life.
-Schedule a consultation with Lemley Law Partners to understand your options.
+Schedule a free consultation with Lemley DWI & Criminal Defense Lawyers to understand your options.